 Biodiversity is one of the four key focus areas for Hawke's Bay Regional Council.
 We are working towards halting biodiversity decline and envisioning a new hope for biodiversity in Hawke’s Bay.

-Biodiversity includes plants, animals, fungi and micro-organisms as well as the ecosystems (on land or in water) where they live.
-Biodiversity can be of any scale – it could be a patch in your backyard or the whole planet.
-It’s everything from microscopic algae in our ponds and lakes ... to the huge whales that travel out in Hawke Bay.
-Biodiversity is the web of life.
-New Zealand’s high level of endemic biodiversity makes a unique contribution to global biodiversity.
-Our indigenous biodiversity — our native species, their genetic diversity, and the habitats and ecosystems that support them — is of huge value to New Zealand and its citizens, to our economy, our quality of life, and our sense of identity as a nation.
+Biodiversity can be of any scale – it could be a patch in your backyard or a whole continent.
+It’s everything from algae in our ponds and lakes, to the huge whales that travel out in Hawke Bay.
+Our indigenous biodiversity, made up of our native species, their genetic diversity, and the habitats and ecosystems that support them, is of huge value to New Zealanders, our economy, our quality of life, and our sense of identity as a nation.

 Watch the Biodiversity Hawke's Bay video to find out more about Biodiversity here in our region.

-Ecosystem-based conservation, as opposed to species-based, has become the mainstream approach to protect indigenous biodiversity.
-At the heart of this approach is maintaining and restoring a full range of remaining natural habitats and ecosystems.
-It focuses on habitats and ecosystems as a means of conserving species, species assemblages and processes within them.
-This recognises that, by focusing on ecosystems we should maintain viable populations of indigenous species across their natural range.
+We use an ecosystem-based conservation approach to protect indigenous biodiversity.
+This involves securing, maintaining, and restoring a full range of remaining natural habitats and ecosystems.
+The approach focuses on habitats and ecosystems as a means of conserving the biodiversity that relies on them.
+By focusing on natural ecosystems we’re aiming to maintain viable populations of native species.

 The region was mapped for potential ecosystem types (i.e. pre-human inhabitation) using the latest ecosystem classification system developed by the Department of Conservation.
 Classification is based on climate and geology (including substrates and susceptibility to waterlogging), but also takes into account a known influence of volcanic (and glacial, if present) activities.
 A range of other existing documentations were deployed to create a comprehensive spatial layer of the ecosystem pattern.